pbanj/Breadtools/Readme.txt

 v0.4 - added power menu. normal has lock, logoff, restart, restart with boot options, and shut down. the second has all of the first but sleep, hibernate, and switch user. v0.5 - fixed an issue in the hidden files vbs(thanks LEDelete for pointing it out), fixed missing icon folder copy command in install script (thanks trm96 for pointing that out) should fix icons not showing up
 V0.6 - fixed missing power menu icons again.
-V0.7 - fixed broken "Admin Cmd Here" for windows 10(thanks microsoft -_-), and added  "powershell here" for opening powersheel in the current directory.
+V0.7 - fixed broken "Admin Cmd Here" for windows 10(thanks microsoft -_-), and added  "powershell here" for opening powershell in the current directory.